leonardobora/leonardobora/README.md

-- 👋 Hi, I’m @leonardobora
+- 👋 Hi, Im Leo Bora!

 - 👀 I’m interested in learning about Python, Machine Learning, AI, Transformers, and much more!